How to Prepare Spiritually for Your Mission Trip

 - Give specific examples, but make sure they are culturally appropriate.
 (In many cultures, experiences like drinking or doing drugs will not be appropriate to share in your testimony.)

-- Make your testimony about Jesus and your need for him.
+- Center your testimony on Jesus and your need for him.

 - Use everyday language.
-Avoid church words that may be hard to understand or difficult to translate.
+Avoid “churchy” words that may be hard to understand or difficult to translate.

 - Share what has changed in your life because of Christ.

 You should spend time each day while on your trip in group devotions.
-Devotional time is often most powerful at the end of the day, when sharing time is much needed.
+Devotion time is often most powerful at the end of the day, when team members can discuss and process that day’s experiences together.
 Many groups also have a mini-devotion at breakfast each morning.
-This could be as simple as a verse and prayer or a word of encouragement and prayer.
-Other groups encourage personal devotion/quiet time in the morning.
+This could be as simple as a verse, a brief word of encouragement, and a prayer.
+Other groups encourage personal devotion or quiet time in the morning.

-Use your devotion time with the whole group to focus on:
+Use your group devotion time to discuss the following:

 - High points of the day